 The Nintendo Switch is a gaming system like no other and, for that, it’s an unbeatable gift for teens.
 They can play in the living room with friends and family; in their bedroom when the downstairs TV is being used; or, of course, on the go, from the school bus to waiting for band lessons to start.

-Don’t let the vintage vibes fool you, though.
 The Mini 90 has features that 80’s cameras could only dream of.
 It automatically adjusts the lighting of your shot for a crisp, balanced picture every time.
-And, similar to a DSLR, it has numerous camera modes to fit whatever situation you’re in, including Macro, Landscape, Party, and Kids mode.
+And, similar to a DSLR, it has numerous camera modes to fit whatever situation you’re in.